 The Join Server configuration provides means to configure how the components interact with the Join Server.
 The configuration supports multiple options:

 scheme: 'https' # URL scheme.
-Defaults to https fqdn: 'thethings.example' # FQDN of the Join Server, if unset, it is resolved via LoRa Alliance DNS port: 12345 # port to connect at, if unset, 443 is used protocol: 'BI1.0' # protocol to use - one of BI1.0 or BI1.1 paths: # custom URI paths to use for various requests, if unset, the FQDN is used join: 'some/path' # the URI path to use for JoinReq rejoin: 'some/other/path' # the URI path to use for RejoinReq app-s-key: 'other/path' # the URI path to use for AppSKeyReq home-ns: 'somepath' # the URI path to use for HomeNSReq tls: # TLS configuration to use root-ca: 'path/to/clientca.pem' # path to client CA certificate: 'path/to/clientcert.pem' # path to client TLS certificate key: 'path/to/clientkey.pem' # path to client TLS key headers: # HTTP headers to send, defined as key-value map SomeHeader: 'SomeValue'
+Defaults to https fqdn: 'thethings.example' # FQDN of the Join Server port: 443 # port to connect at.
+Defaults to 443 protocol: 'BI1.0' # Backend Interfaces protocol to use (BI1.0 or BI1.1) paths: # custom URI paths to use for various requests.
+Defaults to / join: 'some/path' # the URI path to use for JoinReq rejoin: 'some/other/path' # the URI path to use for RejoinReq app-s-key: 'other/path' # the URI path to use for AppSKeyReq home-ns: 'somepath' # the URI path to use for HomeNSReq sender-ns-id: '1122334455667788' # Backend Interfaces 1.1 NSID basic-auth: # HTTP Basic Authentication (optional) username: 'user' # HTTP Basic username password: 'secret' # HTTP Basic password tls: # TLS configuration to use (optional) source: 'file' # TLS client certificate source (file or key-vault) root-ca: 'path/to/clientca.pem' # path to CA file to verify TLS server certificate (optional) certificate: 'path/to/clientcert.pem' # path to TLS client certificate key: 'path/to/clientkey.pem' # path to TLS client key headers: # HTTP headers to send, defined as key-value map Some-Header: 'SomeValue'

 Interoperability with Semtech Join Server

 Semtech Join Server is a hosted LoRaWAN Join Server by Semtech for use with pre-provisioned LoRa Edge modems.